viniciusvec/nts/README.md

 Deployment workflow:

-- Terraform runs and IaC Pipeline is set up.
+1. Terraform runs and IaC Pipeline is set up.
-- Manual intervention for the new github connection.
+2. Manual intervention for the [new github connection](console.aws.amazon.com/codesuite/settings/connections).
+Aftewards you have to instruct the "tf-validate-project-pipeline" Pipeline to re-run the failed stage.
-- IaC CodePipeline pulls nts project (this) validates and deploys Workload CI/CD + Microservices Infrastructure.
+3. IaC CodePipeline pulls nts project (this), validates and deploys Workload CI/CD + Microservices Infrastructure.
-- ECS Cluster (part of Microservices Infrastructure) will be empty of Tasks, until the Workload CI/CD processes the pulls nginx-buildspec and deploys the container into ECR.
+4. ECS Cluster (part of Microservices Infrastructure) will be empty of Tasks, until the Workload CI/CD processes the pulls nginx-buildspec and deploys the container into ECR.
-- Manual intervention for the new github connection.
+5. Manual intervention for the new github connection.
+Aftewards you have to instruct the "nts_webapp-main-Pipeline" Pipeline to re-run the failed stage.
-- ECS Cluster will then pull image from ECR and deploy the nts webapp task.
+6. The "nts_webapp-main-Pipeline" will make the container available on ECR.
+ECS Cluster will then pull image from ECR and deploy the nts webapp task.
-- ECS will deploy the task and register it with ALB.
+7. ECS will deploy the task and register it with ALB.
-- Webapp (nginx) should be available externally via ALB address
+8. Webapp (nginx) should be available externally via ALB address

 A ready-made code to deploy a IaC CI/CD was forked from AWS samples and has been modified for a number of reasons (see the README for details): from scratch: https://github.com/viniciusvec/aws-codepipeline-terraform-cicd-samples